mitchins/image2plug/README.md

 - ✅ Export the shape as:
   - 📐 DXF (for CAD/CAM use)
   - 🔩 OpenSCAD script (extruded to a solid)
-- ✅ Enable makers, tinkerers, and repair professionals to fabricate a precise patch without manual tracing.
+- ✅ Allow users to fabricate a precise patch without manual tracing.

 ---